Diffusion & Adversarial Schr\"odinger Bridges via Iterative Proportional Markovian Fitting: Experimental Illustrations

 \subsection{Unpaired Image-to-Image translation}

-To test our approach on real data, we consider two unpaired image-to-image translation setups: \textit{colorized 3} $\rightarrow$ \textit{colorized 2} digits from the MNIST dataset with 32$\times$32 resolution size and \textit{male}$\rightarrow$\textit{female} faces from the Celeba dataset with 64$\times$64 resolution size.
+To test IPMF on real data, we consider two unpaired image-to-image translation setups: \textit{colorized 3} $\rightarrow$ \textit{colorized 2} digits from the MNIST dataset with 32$\times$32 resolution size and \textit{male}$\rightarrow$\textit{female} faces from the CelebA dataset with 64$\times$64 resolution size.

 \textbf{Colored MNIST}.
-We construct train and test sets by RGB colorization of MNIST digits from corresponding train and test sets of classes "2" and "3".
+We construct train and test sets by RGB colorization of MNIST digits from corresponding train and test sets of classes ``2'' and ``3''.
 We train ASBM and DSBM algorithms starting from the IMF process.
-In addition, we test starting process induced by the independent coupling of the distribution of colored digits of class "3" ($p_0$) and the distribution of colored digits of class "7" with inverted RGB channels ($p^{\text{inv} 7}(x_1)$), we call this process \textit{Inverted 7}, i.e., $q^0(x_0, x_1)=p_0(x_0)p^{\text{inv} 7}(x_1)$.
-We visualize the \textit{Inverted 7} starting the process in Figure~\ref{fig:inv_seven_recip}. \underline{Further technical details} can be found in the Appendix~\ref{appx:exp_details}.
-We learn DSBM and ASBM on the \textit{train} set of digits and visualize the translated \textit{test} images in Figure~\ref{fig:c_mnist_ipmf}.
+Additionally, we test a starting process induced by the independent coupling of the distribution of colored digits of class ``3'' ($p_0$) and the distribution of colored digits of class ``7'' with inverted RGB channels ($p^{\text{inv} 7}(x_1)$).
+We refer to this process as \textit{Inverted 7}, i.e., $q^0(x_0, x_1)=p_0(x_0)p^{\text{inv} 7}(x_1)$ (see Fig.~\ref{fig:inv_seven_recip}).
+Appx.~\ref{appx:exp_details} contains \underline{further technical details}.
+We learn DSBM and ASBM on the \textit{train} set of digits and visualize the translated \textit{test} images (Fig.~\ref{fig:c_mnist_ipmf}).

-We observe that both DSBM and ASBM algorithms starting from both IMF and \textit{Inverted 7} starting process fit the target distribution of colored MNIST digits of class "2" and preserve the color of the input image during translation.
-This supports that the IPMF procedure converges to the same solution, which resembles the solution of the Schrödinger Bridge.
+Both DSBM and ASBM algorithms starting from both IMF and \textit{Inverted 7} starting process fit the target distribution of colored MNIST digits of class ``2'' and preserve the color of the input image during translation.
+This supports that the limiting behavior of IPMF resembles the solution of SB.

-\textbf{Celeba.} In this setup, we consider the variation of the IMF starting process called IMF-OT, where the starting process is induced by mini batch optimal transport coupling $q^{\text{OT}}(x_0, x_1)$ \citep{tong2024simulation} given by the solution of the discrete optimal transport between two mini-batches, $\{x_{0, n}\}_{n=1}^N$ and $\{x_{1, n}\}_{n=1}^N$.
-As in the previous experiments, we also consider \textit{Independent} $p_0 \rightarrow p_0$ starting process.
-We use approximately the same number of parameters for DSBM and ASBM generator and use 10\% of male and female images as the test set for evaluation, for \underline{other details} see Appendix~\ref{appx:exp_details}.
-We provide qualitative results in Figure~\ref{fig:celeba_64_samples_ASBM_DSBM} and quantitative analysis through plotting FID as function of number of IPMF iterations in Figure~\ref{fig:fid_convergence}.